metio/terraform-provider-k8s/docs/data-sources/apps_gitlab_com_runner_v1beta2_manifest.md

 Optional:

 - `container` (String) Name of the Azure container in which the cache will be stored
-- `credentials` (String) Credentials secret contains 'accountName' and 'privateKey'used to authenticate against Azure blob storage
+- `credentials` (String) Credentials secret contains 'accountName' and 'privateKey' used to authenticate against Azure blob storage
-- `storage_domain` (String) The domain name of the Azure blob storagee.g. blob.core.windows.net
+- `storage_domain` (String) The domain name of the Azure blob storage e.g. blob.core.windows.net

 <a id="nestedatt--spec--gcs"></a>